-Earn your Fundamentals of Additive Manufacturing Certification through a new collaborative program between UL and Tooling U-SME.
+Earn your Additive Manufacturing Certification through a new collaborative program between UL and Tooling U-SME.
 This new gold standard in additive manufacturing certification combines UL’s multi-tiered training program and Tooling U-SME’s professional certification.
 It’s a single resource from two industry leaders.

-It is ideal for individuals working in or seeking to work in additive manufacturing roles in automotive, aerospace, and medical equipment.
+The Certified Additive Manufacturing – Fundamentals (CAM-F) is ideal for individuals working in or seeking to work in additive manufacturing roles in automotive, aerospace, and medical equipment.
 It is also ideal for high schools and colleges as a capstone or standalone achievement to increase workforce readiness in additive manufacturing.

 The additive manufacturing industry is expected to grow exponentially, with the global value of the industry estimated to reach over $10 billion by 2021.
 Certification in Additive Manufacturing prepares individuals for success in this rapidly growing field.